 About SyMee (see-me)

-SyMee (see-me) is a female Golden Retriever about 6 years old.
+SyMee (see-me) is a female Golden Retriever over 6 years old.
 Carefully selected as a great representative of her breed, Deb decided to make her part of their program.
 Deb has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing